matthewfee/matthewfee/README.md

 ### 🌲 I’m currently working on ...

+- [Meetmax](https://github.com/MyRoWARE/social-network/tree/main/pages) - A  social media clone using React, Nextjs, Tailwind, Firebase, and Recoil
-Developing proficiency in Redux and Context.
+- Developing proficiency in Redux and Context.
 I'm also working on Typescript.

 ### 🍃 I love to talk about ...